 Even if she did, that still doesn’t resolve the problem of working that many hours, having time for a life and doing anything else in or with her business.

 You have a right to not settle for merely a meager, subsistence income that you have to work your ass off just to get!
 That’s never what business is about!

 The work is more broken up.
-It’s easier to give superior attention to each relationship.
-AND you’ll have room to grow or take on other kinds of work and projects in your business if you so choose, not to mention a healthier amount of time left for the rest of your life and to simply BREATHE.
+It’s easier to give superiorm high quality attention to each relationship.
+AND you’ll have room to grow or take on other kinds of work, clients and projects in your business if you so choose, not to mention a healthier amount of time left for the rest of your life and to simply BREATHE.

 To put some numbers to this, let’s go with a nice middle of the road fee of $50/an hour.
 If you had 5 clients each on a 20-hour retainer of $1000/mo, that’s $5,000 a month.
 That’s almost four times the amount she’s making with that one full-time employer-client.

 This is why you have to understand your role differently and redefine that role.
 You will never create the kind of circumstances I’m talking about here by working like an assistant to your clients.